How To Prevent Dropping out of College

 As worrisome as these stories are for parents, they are pretty typical for almost half of American college students.
 According to the U.S. Department of Education, forty-one percent of students who start at a four-year college won’t finish.
 Of those students who drop out, sixty-five percent say they plan to return after taking some time off—but only thirty-eight percent actually do.
 Most decisions to drop out happen freshman year.
 According to U.S. News and World Report, as many as one in three students won’t make it back for sophomore year.

+What causes students to dropout of college?
 There are many different reasons for dropping out of college, including poor academic performance, mental health, family issues, homesickness, and cost.

 “Some kids just aren’t ready for college,” says Beverly Low, Director of Guidance & College Counseling at Manchester Essex Regional High School in Massachusetts, and former Dean of First-Year Students at Colgate University.
 “Some enter with a romantic, unrealistic perspective of what college life will be like.
 Others will feel like they just don’t fit, or weren’t prepared for the increased independence.
 Some may have changed since submitting applications way back in September of their senior year in high school.”

 According to Low, research indicates the three most common factors in a student’s perseverance in college are:

 1. A strong connection with a faculty member or other adult on campus.